Original Medicare vs. Medicare Advantage

 Medicare Advantage (also known as Part C)

-• Medicare Advantage is an “all in one” alternative to Original Medicare.
-These “bundled” plans include Part A, Part B, and usually Part D.
+• Medicare Advantage is an “all in one” alternative way to get your Original Medicare benefits.
+These “bundled” plans include Medicare Part A, Medicare Part B, and usually Medicare Part D.

-• Plans may have lower out-of-pocket costs than Original Medicare.
+• Plans may have different costs than Original Medicare.

 • In most cases, you’ll need to use doctors who are in the plan’s network.

-• Each year, Medicare Advantage Plans can choose to leave Medicare or make changes to the services they cover and what you pay.
-If the plan decides to stop participating in Medicare, you’ll have to join another Medicare Advantage Plan or return to Original Medicare.
+• Each year, Medicare Advantage plans can choose to leave Medicare or make changes to the services they cover and what you pay.
+If the plan decides to stop participating in Medicare, you’ll have to join another Medicare Advantage plan or return to Original Medicare.